nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-define-what-the-app-will-do.md

 ## Pomodoro App Example

+My vision for the pomodoro app is the following:

+> Get the pomodoro technique done online as close to the original
+> approach as possible.

-So here are the user stories for the pomodoro app I am going to build throughout this article series:
+And here are the user stories for the pomodoro app MVP I am going to build throughout this article series:

-* As a user I want to start the pomodoro timer.
+1. As a user I want to start the pomodoro timer.
-* As a user I want to hear a ticking noise from the running timer.
+2. As a user I want to hear a ticking noise from the running timer.
-* As a user I want to hear an alarm noise from the finishing timer.
+3. As a user I want to hear an alarm noise from the finishing timer.

 For this app I dont need more stories than these to get a MVP.
 However for another app you may end up with more stories.